-Harvard provides state-mandated Workers’ Compensation insurance that pays benefits when a work-related injury or illness prevents an employee from performing his or her job.
+Harvard provides state-mandated Workers’ Compensation insurance that pays benefits when a work-related injury or illness prevents an employee from performing their job.
 More information regarding Workers' Compensation can be found on HARVie.

 If an injury at work requires emergency medical care, direct your staff member to immediately seek treatment at Harvard University Health Services (HUHS).
-After the emergency has passed, he or she will receive any necessary additional medical care within the regular medical provider network.
+After the emergency has passed, they will receive any necessary additional medical care within the regular medical provider network.

 It is important to investigate the cause of a workplace injury or illness and, if appropriate, correct the situation that created the risk of injury or illness.
 Follow these steps as soon as you learn of a possible Workers’ Compensation event:

 - Secure the area.
 Before doing anything to restore the area to its pre-injury state, visually inspect the place where the event occurred.
 This will help you identify the cause of the incident.
 To keep the area clear for inspection, you might close a door.
 Ask staff to stay outside, and perhaps ask someone to stand nearby to direct others away from the area.

 - Collect facts and understand the sequence of events.
 Interview the affected employee and any witnesses, individually and privately, as soon as possible after the incident.
 Ask what they saw or heard just before, during, and after the incident.
 To understand the chain of events, you might ask, “What happened next?” or “And then what happened?”

 - Identify the causes.
 There may be several factors that led to the injury or illness.
 For example, if an employee was cut by a paper-cutter, was this due to a missing guard on the equipment’s assembly?
 A failure to follow safety procedures?
 Lack of safety training?
 Have safety inspections been occurring regularly and consistently?